xpresserjs/documentation/xpress-mongo/model.md

 ### fromArray()

-`XMongoModel.fromArray(list: any[])` is used to convert arrays of raw data to an array of instance models.
+`XMongoModel.fromArray(list: any[] | NativeQueryFn )` is used to convert arrays of raw data to an array of instance models.
 <br/>
 For example when using `XMongoModel.find()` the results returned is a clean array not an array of model instances.
 <br/>